 With a new guitar in hand, I figured I should search for a guitar instructor and dive into lessons.
 But before seeking out an instructor, I already was imagining myself doing jam sessions with other guitar players.
-I even had a mental picture of my own five-person band, including a bass guitarist, a drummer, a keyboardist, and a percussionist.
+I even had a mental picture of my own five-piece band, including a bassist, drummer, keyboardist, and percussionist.
 Perhaps my imagination was running a little too wild.
 That’s only because I had considered guitar playing to be the most serious music endeavor I’d be undertaking since performing in a community chorus in my early twenties.

 By my early forties, I had a family and felt a bit more settled in life.
 I no longer had considered guitar playing a serious pursuit.
 At least, that’s what I was trying to convince myself to believe.
 I kept telling myself, “It’s not going to happen at this point in my life,” despite my continued love for, and fascination with, the guitar.

 Up until that point, the time I spent with my guitar involved picking it up, from time to time, to strum a couple of cords or to attempt to play simple, short melody.
 The mental image of jamming with others snuck up on me once in a while.
 There were a couple of fleeting moments, up until that point, when I felt that, perhaps, it was worth trying to make time to take the guitar seriously and, perhaps, I would learn at least one cool strumming technique.
 In those moments, I had put into my DVD player a Learning Guitar or some other similarly titled CD or DVD that was, otherwise, sitting on the shelf, collecting dust.
 Those fleeting moments usually lasted a week or two.
 It was during my early forties, however, when I suddenly found myself becoming determined to learning this instrument.
 Why the devotion at this point in my life?
 Let’s just say that my eldest son, who was just a little guy, lit the fire I needed to get motivated.